raspberrypilearning/physical-computing-guide/worksheet.md

 ### Which system should I use?

-Beginners and young children may find the physical numbering system simpler -- you simply count the pins.
-You'll still need a diagram like the one above to know which are GPIO pins, which are ground and which are power though.
+Beginners and young children may find the physical numbering system simpler: you simply count the pins.
+You'll still need a diagram like the one above to know which are GPIO pins, which are ground, and which are power though.

 Generally we recommend using the GPIO numbering.
 It's good practice and most resources use this system.
-Take your pick though -- as long as you use the same system within a program then all will be well.
+Take your pick though: as long as you use the same system within a program then all will be well.
 Note that pin numbering can also depend on what programming language you are using.

-For more details on the advanced capabilities of the GPIO pins see gadgetoid's [interactive pinout diagram](http://pi.gadgetoid.com/pinout).
+For more details on the advanced capabilities of the GPIO pins see Gadgetoid's [interactive pinout diagram](http://pi.gadgetoid.com/pinout).

 ### Pull Up and Pull Down Resistors
-When a GPIO pin is in input mode and not connected to ground or 3v3, the pin is said to be floating, meaning that it has no fixed voltage level.
+When a GPIO pin is in input mode and not connected to ground or 3v3, the pin is said to be 'floating', meaning that it has no fixed voltage level.
 That's no good for what we want, as the pin will randomly float between `HIGH` and `LOW`.
 We need to categorically know that the wires have touched.
 So we need to fix the voltage level to `HIGH` or `LOW`, and then make it change only when the we touch the wires together.
 You can learn more about pull up and pull down resistors in [this guide](pull_up_down.md).

 # Components

 ## What is a breadboard?
 You can think of a breadboard as being something like an artist's canvas, but without any of what we create on the canvas being permanent.
-Whilst it is possible to make a circuit without a breadboard, it keeps components organised rather than being a mess of wires without clear indication of how every wire connects to each other.
+While it is possible to make a circuit without a breadboard, it keeps components organised rather than being a mess of wires without clear indication of how every wire connects to each other.
 Secondly, if you were to take a circuit and design it to fit on a PCB, a breadboard allows you to organise components logically before making the design permanent.

 ![](images/breadboard.png)